 Continuing Education Student - A continuing education student is one who is taking classes for personal and/or professional development.
 These students are non-degree seeking and are not eligible for financial aid.
 If required to meet a prerequisite, official placement scores (i.e. ACT, Accuplacer) within the past three years, as well as official transcripts will be required.
 Continuing education students must complete the NCMC Admissions Application.
 A \$20 application fee is required.
 Please note: Non degree-seeking students are ineligible to receive the A+ Scholarship, Title IV Federal Aid, Missouri State Aid, and may be ineligible for other types of financial aid.
-Suspended Student - Students who have been suspended from another college must submit an appeal to the Associate Vice President/Dean of Student Affairs for consideration before enrollment.
+Transcript policy - High school transcripts may be mailed or emailed from the registrar or high school counselor's office directly to the NCMC admissions office.
+The high school transcript must contain a signature in order to be considered official.
+To verify A+, the transcript must also include the A+ stamp.